 Open to sophomores, juniors, and seniors; and to freshmen with permission of the instructor.
 Enrollment limited to 30 students.
 This course is not required for the teacher certification program.
 Staff

 EDUCATION 341 LITERACY IN THE ELEMENTARY SCHOOLS An exploration of the theoretical and practical approaches to teaching reading and writing within a comprehensive elementary literacy program.
 Students will examine ways to build social justice classroom communities, which engage children as active readers and writers, and are congruent with national and state guidelines and standards.
 A three-hour a week field experience in an elementary school is required.
 Six hours credit.

 Prerequisite: Course 223.
 Offered second semester.
+Enrollment limited to 25 students.
 Staff

 EDUCATION 350 EDUCATION AND THE REVOLUTIONARY PROJECT IN LATIN AMERICA An analysis of the role of popular education in twentieth-century revolutionary ideology in Latin America.
 Students will examine the Zapatista movement in México, Marxist education in Cuba, and the Sandinista literacy campaign in Nicaragua.
 The course begins with an analysis of the radical Brazilian philosopher and educator, Paolo Freire.
 This is the same course as American Studies/Comparative Race and Ethnicity/Gender and Women′s Studies 350.

 This course is recommended for sophomores, juniors, and seniors.
 Enrollment limited to 20 students.
 This course is not part of the certification program.
 This is a designated Writing course.
 M. James